-The Jewish new year has just begun.
-Jews around the world have gone through the High Holy Day process of tshuvah/spiritual return.
+The Jewish New Year has just begun.
+Jews around the world have experienced the High Holy Day process of tshuvah/spiritual return.
 This can also be a time to celebrate the return to a life free of addiction.
 If you are Jewish and actively engaged in addictive behavior, or find yourself embroiled in the chaos that a loved one’s addiction creates, how can you return to a life of sanity this year?
 Here are some suggestions to make the most of this opportunity to return to the life you were intended to live:

 - Admit to yourself that there really is a problem…and that there really is a solution.
 The hope of help is what makes all the rest possible.

 - Reach out!
-Tell someone who knows how to listen and respect your privacy.
+Tell someone who listens well and respects your privacy.
 This could be your spouse, your parent, your sibling or your adult child.
-Consider confiding in a friend, clergy, neighbor, therapist or doctor.
+Consider confiding in a friend, clergy person, neighbor, therapist or doctor.
 Telling the truth of your situation to someone else means coming out of the isolation that feeds addiction.

 - Find resources.
-The addiction and misuse services has recently been established at JCFS Chicago.
-We are here to help you understand what is happening in your life and determine what your next best steps could be.
+The JCFS Chicago addiction services is here to help you understand your experience and determine what your next best steps could be.

 - Go gently and with great compassion for yourself.
 And remember, the Jewish community is here to help; you don’t have to walk this road alone.